 $239

-The Costa Fantail Pro is the only glass-lens option in our test group, and glass lenses remain the optical clarity standard against which all polycarbonate and trivex alternatives are measured.
+The Costa Fantail Pro is the only glass-lens option in this guide, and glass lenses remain the optical clarity standard against which all polycarbonate and trivex alternatives are measured.
 Costa's 580G glass filters specific wavelengths that cause visual fatigue and enhances the contrast range that the human eye perceives most sensitively.
-On a back-to-back comparison with polycarbonate lenses, the glass lens difference is immediately perceptible: sharper edges, more natural color rendering, and a depth of field that makes distant terrain appear more detailed.
+In back-to-back comparisons with polycarbonate lenses, owners and reviewers consistently describe an immediately perceptible difference: sharper edges, more natural color rendering, and a depth of field that makes distant terrain appear more detailed.

 At 1.2 ounces, the glass lens adds marginal weight compared to polycarbonate.
 The bio-resin wrap-around frame is rigid enough to maintain lens alignment under impact without being brittle.
 The tradeoff versus polycarbonate is impact resistance — glass shatters rather than bending.
 For trail hiking where drops and compression forces are rare, this is acceptable.
 For climbing and scrambling where equipment takes more abuse, polycarbonate is the safer lens material.

-The $239 price is the highest in our test group.
+The $239 price is the highest in this guide.
 The optical quality justifies it for hikers who spend extended time in demanding visual conditions — glacier travel, high-altitude ridge hiking, canyon environments with complex reflected light.
 For standard trail hiking in less extreme conditions, the $149-179 polycarbonate options provide 90% of the visual quality at 60-75% of the cost.

 Pros